-This semester, some Peek in the Stacks blog posts will be authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+This semester, some Peek in the Stacks blog posts will be authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Bernardo Marcondes Rodrigues, a student assistant in the International Guitar Research Archives, who will complete a Master of Music in Classical Guitar Performance in December 2013.

 Special Collections and Archives holds many unique and interesting diaries which chronicle the adventures of travelers from all over the world.
 One of these, Journal of a Trip from Liverpool to San Francisco, was penned by a young Englishwoman visiting the United States for the first time in 1895.
 The journal chronicles her trip from April to June of that year, beginning with a trip across the sea on the "luxurious" S.S Teutonic.